amckennafoster/nbidata/docs/overview/overview.md

 ---
-permalink: /faq/
+permalink: /overview/
+layout: researchers
 ---

-# Frequenly Asked Questions
+# Overview of the NBI Digital Repository

 ### Overview
 NBI is developing a digital repository for reports and datasets produced by NBI funded research.
 The result will be a searchable database of reports and datasets.
 All files will receive digital object identifiers (DOI) making them easily citable.